rsbrum/mvc/README.md

-# Simple MVC framework
+# Mini PHP MVC Framework

-This is my simple MVC framework that I use on my projects
+This is a barebones MVC Framework, it takes away all the unnecessary weight so that you can quickly expand upon it